 - Partial disability coverage provides benefits for a short time and at the lowest cost.

 - The cheaper the policy, the longer the waiting period is, generally.

 Need Help with Your Disability Insurance?
 Call a Lawyer Today

 Depending on your policy, you may fall within the definition of both "total" and "residual" disability.
-If so, be wary of your insurer claiming you are residually disabled when you may actually be totally disabled.
-Fortunately, in most states, ambiguous insurance contract language is read in favor of the insured.
+If so, be wary of your insurer claiming you are residually disabled when you may in fact be totally disabled.
+Fortunately, in most states ambiguous insurance contract language is read in favor of the insured.
 Confused?
 You're not alone.
 Have an experienced disability attorney help you decide which steps to take.